rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - if the data that is being deleted is below the *target-path* then the delete is implicit by the publisher returning the current data node subtree with the delete data nodes missing.
 I.e., the receiver must implicitly infer deletion.

 - if the data node is being deleted at the target path.
 E.g., if an interface is deleted then an entire list entry related to that interface may be removed.
-In this case, the *target path* identifies the list entry that is being deleted, but the data returned is just an empty object ```{}```, which replaces all the existing data for that object in the receiver.
+In this case, the *target path* identifies the list entry that is being deleted, but the data returned is just an empty object ```{}```, which replaces all the existing data for that object in the receiver. **TODO, is this better an a delete flag?**

-For on-change subscriptions, an update trigger occurs whenever a change in the subscribed information is detected.
-The following additional parameters are included:
+On-change subscriptions also support the following additional parameters:

-- *sync-on-start* defines whether or not a complete snapshot of all subscribed data is sent at the beginning of a subscription.
+- *sync-on-start* defines whether or not a complete snapshot of all subscribed data is sent at the start of a subscription.
 Such early synchronization establishes the frame of reference for subsequent updates.

 ### On-Change Notifiable Datastore Nodes {#OnChangeConsiderations}